Amebis/eduVPN/doc/Development.md

 3. Install [Go](https://go.dev/) 1.18 or later.
 4. Clone the eduVPN project source code _including_ sub-modules from the [eduVPN GitHub repository](https://github.com/Amebis/eduVPN) using `git clone --recurse-submodules https://github.com/Amebis/eduVPN.git eduVPN` command.
 5. Install .NET Framework 3.5.x: can be installed from _Control Panel_ » _Programs and Features_ » _Turn Windows features on or off_ (required by WiX Toolset).
-6. Install [WiX Toolset 3.14.0.5722 or compatible](https://wixtoolset.org/docs/wix3/#development-builds) (required for MSI and EXE installer packaging).
+6. Install [WiX Toolset 3.14.0.5722 or compatible (See _Development Builds_ section)](https://wixtoolset.org/docs/wix3/#development-builds) (required for MSI and EXE installer packaging).
+Currently, this project does not support WiX Toolset 4 yet, as v4 is not a snap-in replacement for v3.14.

 ### Code Signing and Minisign